 - 7a.
-Current guarter's fractions of cents.
+Current quarter's fractions of cents.
 Enter adjustments for fractions of cents (due to rounding) relating to the employee share of social security and Medicare taxes withheld.
 The employee share (one-half) of amounts shown in column 2 of lines 5a-5c may differ slightly from amounts actually withheld from employees' paychecks due to the rounding of social security and Medicare taxes based on statutory rates. - 7b.
 Current quarter's sick pay.
 Enter the adjustment for the employee share of social security and Medicare taxes that were withheld by your third-party sick pay payer. - 7c.
 Current quarter's adjustments for tips and group-term life insurance.
 Enter adjustments for: - any uncollected employee share of social security and Medicare taxes on tips and - the uncollected employee share of social security and Medicare taxes on group-term life insurance premiums paid for former employees.

 Prior period adjustments.
-Use line 7e to adjust amounts reported on previous returns.
+Use lines 7e and 7g to adjust amounts reported on previous returns.
 If you need to report both an increase and a decrease for the same line, show only the difference.

 Adjustments you report here change your tax liability and your tax deposits.
 You will have to take these adjustments into account on line 15 as Tax liability: Month 1; Month 2; Month 3 or on Schedule B (Form 941).
-You must explain any adjustments that you make on Form 941c, Supporting

-Statement to Correct Information, or in an equivalent statement.
+You must explain any prior period adjustments that you make on Form 941c, Supporting Statement to Correct Information, or in an equivalent statement.

-Form 941c is not an amended return but is a statement providing the necessary information and certifications for adjustments shown on lines 7e.
+Form 941c is not an amended return but is a statement providing the necessary information and certifications for adjustments shown on lines 7e and 7g.
 Do not file Form 941c separately from Form 941-SS.
 See also section 9 of Pub.
 80 (Circular SS).

 7e.
-Prior guarters' social security and Medicare taxes.
+Prior quarters' social security and Medicare taxes.
 Enter adjustments for prior quarters' social security and Medicare taxes.
 For example, if you made a mistake when reporting social security and Medicare taxes on previously filed Forms 941-SS, adjust it here.
 If you need to report both an underpayment and an overpayment, show only the net difference.

-If you are adjusting an employee's social security or TIP Medicare wages or tips for a prior year, you must also file Form W-2c, Corrected Wage and Tax
+If you are adjusting an employee's social security TIP wages, social security tips, or Medicare wages and tips for a prior year, you must also file Form W-2c, Corrected Wage and Tax Statement, and Form W-3c,

-Statement, and Form W-3c, Transmittal of Corrected Wage and Tax Statements.
+Transmittal of Corrected Wage and Tax Statements.

 - 7g.
 Special additions to social security and Medicare.
 This line is reserved for employers with special circumstances.
-Use this line only if the IRS has sent you a notice instructing you to do so. - 7h.
+Use this line only if the IRS has sent you a notice instructing you to do so.
+You must attach Form 941c explaining the tax increase. - 7h.
 Total adjustments.
-Combine all adjustments shown on lines 7a through 7g and enter the result here.
+Combine all adjustments shown on lines 7a, b, c, e, and 7g and enter the result here.